ekg/using-nix/README.md

 ### single commands

-Run commands in the nix chroot using `nix-it`, or drop into a `zsh` shell in the chroot with `nix-zsh`.
+Run commands in the nix chroot using `nix-it`.

+## installing software

 You can install and use software from nix channels listed in `~/.nix-channels`.